AgnosPCB/documentation/docs/how_to/Screen-layout.md

 ![Buttons area](../assets/v7/ui-main_buttons.png){.center}

-Here are located various **functions and options** designed to **optimize** your workflow and speed up your tasks.
+Here you will find various **functions and options** designed to **optimize** your workflow and speed up your tasks.
 Each feature is defined below:

 ### **Reference mosaic**